 First, we need to look at the positives about life in general and understand that God is working all things together for our good, not our harm.
 We need to daily remind ourselves of the goodness of his plan for our lives.
 God does not want you to drag yourself through life just waiting for the end so that you can say things like, “God brought me through, but it was terrible.”
 He wants you to see the good in all that he has created for you, and this includes marriage.

 A Biblical mindset reminds us that God created everything on this earth and He controls it all.
 Look at your marriage through the eyes of God.
 He created marriage for the benefit of the human race.
 It’s more than just that, however.
 We also can make more of our relationship with God through marriage.
 Looking at your marriage through God’s eyes gives you a better understanding of the possibilities it has to make you more like Him.

-What you think about your marriage mindset.
-The amount of effort and the attitude with which you approach your marriage determine your outcome.
+The amount of effort and the attitude with which you approach your marriage together determine your outcome.
 For the best results, prioritize your marriage above all else but your relationship with God.
 Think of yourself as a part of a marriage, not a single entity.

 We can combine these mindsets to create a biblical marriage mindset that leads to a marriage worth celebrating.
 But sometimes it is challenging to take change the negative thought patterns.

 The mindsets that we have acquired over the years came from all different places and from every time of our lives.
 Many of these formed when we were children, and we had no control over our environment.
 But just because we were trapped in those situations years ago, does not mean we should let them control us to this day.
 With God’s help, we can eliminate the negativity in our marriages and lives.